-In case of horizontal M&A transactions, if any of the following three conditions is satisfied (and there are no other competitive restrictions) the JFTC is likely to consider that the M&A transaction does not substantially restrain competition in a relevant market.
-The three conditions are:
+In case of horizontal M&A transactions, if any of the following three conditions is satisfied (and there are no other competitive restrictions) the JFTC is likely to consider that the M&A transaction does not substantially restrain competition in a relevant market:

-- the Herfindahl-Herschmann Index (HHI) (a commonly accepted measure of market concentration that is calculated by summing the squares of the individual market shares of all the firms in the market) after the M&A transaction is not more than 1,500; - the HHI after the M&A transaction exceeds 1,500 but is not more than 2,500, and the HHI does not increase (the so-called delta) by more than 250; or - the HHI after the M&A transaction exceeds 2,500 and the delta is not more than 150.
+- the Herfindahl-Herschmann Index (HHI) after the M&A transaction is not more than 1,500; - the HHI after the M&A transaction exceeds 1,500 but is not more than 2,500, and the HHI does not increase (the so-called delta) by more than 250; or - the HHI after the M&A transaction exceeds 2,500 and the delta is not more than 150.

-If none of the above safe harbours is met, the JFTC will proceed with a (separate) analysis of the non-coordinated (unilateral) and coordinated effects of the horizontal M&A transaction.
+If none of the above safe harbours are met, the JFTC will proceed with a (separate) analysis of the non-coordinated (unilateral) and coordinated effects of the horizontal M&A transaction.
 However, the amendments to the Merger Guidelines clarify that based on the JFTC's past experience, if the HHI after the completion of the M&A transaction is not more than 2,500 and the combined market share does not exceed 35 per cent, it is generally considered that there is a low possibility that the M&A transaction will substantially restrain competition.

-Safe harbours for vertical and conglomerate M&A transactions The Merger Guidelines identify two safe harbours for vertical and conglomerate M&A transactions.
-If any of the following conditions is met (and there are no other competitive restrictions) the JFTC is likely to consider that the M&A transaction does not substantially restrain competition in a relevant market:
+Safe harbours for vertical and conglomerate M&A transactions.
+The Merger Guidelines identify two safe harbours for vertical and conglomerate M&A transactions.
+If any of the following conditions are met (and there are no other competitive restrictions), the JFTC is likely to consider that the M&A transaction does not substantially restrain competition in a relevant market: